airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 Functions are composed of several different pieces:

 Function name:
-A function's name is a symbolsymbol that represents the address where the function's code starts.
+A function's name is a symbol that represents the address where the function's code starts.
 In assembly language, the symbol is defined by typing the function's name as a label before the function's code.
-This is just like labelslabels you have used for jumping.
+This is just like labels you have used for jumping.

 Function parameters:
-A function's parametersparameters are the data items that are explicitly given to the function for processing.
+A function's parameters are the data items that are explicitly given to the function for processing.
 For example, in mathematics, there is a sine function.
 If you were to ask a computer to find the sine of 2, sine would be the function's name, and 2 would be the parameter.
 Some functions have many parameters, others have none.[21]

 Local variables:
-Local variableslocal variables are data storage that a function uses while processing that is thrown away when it returns.
+Local variables are data storage that a function uses while processing that is thrown away when it returns.
 It's kind of like a scratch pad of paper.
 Functions get a new piece of paper every time they are activated, and they have to throw it away when they are finished processing.
 Local variables of a function are not accessible to any other function within a program.

 Static variables:
-Static variablesstatic variables are data storage that a function uses while processing that is not thrown away afterwards, but is reused for every time the function's code is activated.
+Static variables are data storage that a function uses while processing that is not thrown away afterwards, but is reused for every time the function's code is activated.
 This data is not accessible to any other part of the program.
 Static variables are generally not used unless absolutely necessary, as they can cause problems later on.

 Global variables:
 Global variables are data storage that a function uses for processing